"I've loved the stars too fondly to be fearful of the night"

 Telescopic views of the most prominent features of the Fall sky - open clusters, galaxies, planets and more

-Learn to draw celestial scenes Link to sign up to be added soon.
+Learn to photograph the night sky Link to sign up to be added soon.

 Dark-Sky Scout Merit Badge